-- 4.3.1 Of the respondents who had heard of a measure in at least one of the four locations (56%), all had experienced at least one journey which was impacted by at least one of the measures. - 4.3.2 Of these respondents, the most frequently cited location in which respondents had experienced an impacted journey was Dundee, with at least 37% reporting they were impacted by each of the measures.
-Over half (54%) were impacted by temporary road closures except for buses, pedestrians and cyclists, and over four in ten were impacted by parking suspensions (48%); segregated cycle lanes (47%); and temporary road closures except pedestrians and cyclists (46%). - 4.3.3 Three in ten (29%) were impacted by 20mph speed restrictions in Angus; over a quarter (27%) were impacted by one-way systems for pedestrians in Perth and Kinross; and just under a quarter (23%) were impacted by temporary road closures except pedestrians and cyclists in Stirling.
+- 4.3.1 Of the respondents who had heard of a measure in at least one of the four locations (61%), all had experienced at least one journey which was impacted by at least one of the measures. - 4.3.2 Of these respondents, the most frequently cited location in which respondents had experienced an impacted journey was Dundee, with at least 39% reporting they were impacted by each of the measures.
+Over half were impacted by temporary road closures except for pedestrians and cyclists (56%); temporary road closures except for buses, pedestrians and cyclists (51%) and restrictions on certain types of vehicles (51%). - 4.3.3 Over a third (34%) were impacted by one-way systems for pedestrians in Perth and Kinross; just under a third (32%) were impacted by 20mph speed restrictions in Angus; and over a fifth (22%) were impacted by temporary road closures except buses, pedestrians and cyclists in Stirling.

 Spaces for People Attitudinal Surveys

-Wave 8 Report (Survey undertaken between 22nd February and 2nd March 2021) 110064/12
+Wave 9 Report (Survey undertaken between 15th March and 23rd March 2021) 110064/12

-Final Report 26/03/2021 Page
+Final Report 08/04/2021 ı